 - If you are in pain, ask your doctor or pharmacist for advice on medicines you can take.

 - Protect the area as much as possible to prevent further damage or injury when going to see your doctor or to hospital.

-If you have any suspicions that the injury was inflicted - on purpose - and not the result of an accident, you should seek help from a healthcare professional as soon as possible.
-This could be a nurse or doctor at an emergency department, or a doctor's surgery, or a health visitor or school nurse.
+If you suspect a penis injury — either to yourself or to someone else — was inflicted on purpose, seek help from a healthcare professional as soon as possible.
+You could visit a doctor or hospital emergency department, or get help from a health visitor or school nurse.

 Not sure what to do next?

 If you are still concerned about your penis swelling or injury, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).